cyijun/OpenZ3Gateway/README.md

 Note: Jumper caps are needed to choose the function of the board.

 ## About The 2.54 Ports
-The 2x7 IDC port will be used to connect to my MT7621 OpenWrt Gateway project.
+* The 2x7 IDC port will be used to connect to my MT7621 OpenWrt Gateway project.
-The 2x10 IDC port can be directly connected to the XDS110 port, this board can be a cheap CC2652 multi protocol development board too.
+* The 2x10 IDC port can be directly connected to the XDS110 port, this board can be a cheap CC2652 multi protocol development board too.
-The two 1x5 XH2.54 port are used to connect my CH340C auto-upload circuit board, which will be opened too.
+* The two 1x6 XH2.54 port are used to connect my CH340C auto-upload circuit board, which will be opened too.

 ## Why Not USB?
-Of course this board can be used as USB "stick"!
+* Of course this board can be used as a USB "stick"!
 You can connect my CH340C auto-upload circuit board project to the XH2.54 port of CC2652 module and adjust the jumper caps.
 Then you can use it as a "stick" like ZZH.

-The other reason is you need powerful ZigBee routers if your house is too large.
+* The other reason is you need powerful ZigBee routers if your house is too large.
 An ESP8266 will help you manage the routers easier, you can reset the nodes by ESP8266 easily.

 ## Boo
 I'm too lazy to list a BOM, please check the schematic for components list.